ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 Also, I decided to combine all of my life into a single book.
 Some folks might have separate places for work and life, but I really needed one notebook to rule them all.

 # Getting Started
 I found the easiest way to get started was to just grab a notebook and do it!
-Have an attitude of just going for it without judgement.
-You don't have to be perfect, you can cross things out, cut out pages that don't work, try something new, throw away the things that don't work, and add things that do work for you!
-It's beauty is it's flexibility.
+You don't need artistic talent and you don't have to be perfect - you can cross things out, cut out pages that don't work, try something new, throw away the things that don't work, and add things that do work for you!
+The beauty of the system is in it's flexibility.
 As you will see, my usage changed over time for the first month, and it will continue to change as I use it longer-term and figure out ways to make it work for me.
-I'd also recommend that you visit bulletjournal.com - the official home of the creator behind the system, and watch the getting started videos there.
+I'd also recommend that you visit https://bulletjournal.com/pages/learn - the official home of the creator behind the system, and watch the getting started videos there.
 I'll re-iterate some of the steps below, but with a focus on how I use them.

 ## Set up your notebook
 I sat down in front of the TV one evening and cross-referenced bulletjournal.com and one or two other "getting started" posts I had found that detailed journal setup.
 It took me about an hour (most of which was spent filling in birthdays & holidays on the future log), but you can do it in a much shorter time if you want to get going quickly.